rust-embedded/rust-raspberrypi-OS-tutorials/08_hw_debug_JTAG/README.md

 simulate down to the very last bit.

 So lets introduce `JTAG` debugging.
 Once set up, it will allow us to single-step through our kernel on the real HW.
-How cool is that!
+How cool is that?!

 ## Outline